 Finally, the last lesson we can glean from Embanet - and arguably the most important - is know who your potential strategic acquirers are early.

 List out who, in an ideal world, you would want to buy your business.
 Knowing this, you can begin to consider any major strategic decision through the lens of what you believe would be most attractive to these would-be-acquirers.
-This will ensure you stay on track to meet your business goals.
+This will ensure you stay on track to meet your business goals and creating company value.

 Be sure to catch up on our previous articles in this series

 Entrepreneurs: Do You Want To Build a Business That Makes You Famous or Rich?

 How to Build Your Business Backwards